 Let’s not beat around her bush, the rot really started setting in with that laughable lesbo liplock from 2003.
 I can forgive some of the funnier, egocentric items on this list, very easily.
 They’re glitches in megalomaniacal Madonna’s calculating carnal machine, mere kinks in an otherwise pulsating, power-mad fame monster.
 But I’m sorry, I’ll never forget the horror of watching Madge lock lips (or “share energy,” as she put it, pretentiously) with two of the shallowest excuses for Material Girl descendants on this Earth.

-As Spears and Aguilera chirped Like A Virgin in Oxfam wedding dresses while Madonna descended a fake cake in an equestrian groom’s regalia, the message of this awful three-ring circus was clear: the older woman was ‘passing the baton’ and submitting to the freakish popular opinion that, yes, processed Broccoli Spears and artistry-deaf over-singer Xtina Aqua Labia were Madonna’s true heirs.
+As Spears and Aguilera chirped Like A Virgin in Oxfam wedding dresses while Madonna descended a fake cake in one of Primary’s equestrian groom’s regalia range, the message of this tepid three-ring circus was clear: the older woman was ‘passing the baton’ and submitting to the freakish popular opinion that, yes, processed Broccoli Spears and artistry-deaf over-singer Xtina Aqua Labia were Madonna’s true heirs.
 After all, they sometimes have blonde hair too!
 They dance!
 Sometimes they’re even ‘sexual’ when the choreography calls for it!

 And to think it was less than three years since I’d witnessed first-hand Madonna’s sassy sporting of those Kylie Minogue and Britney Spears T-shirts at her Brixton Academy club gig.
 The message, however imperious, was clear (though not everyone got it at the time): ‘Kylie and Britney?
 Ah, they’re just kids!’
 As if to sledgehammer home the point, Madge then sported a slight variant, only now it said Rocco, the name of her then-newborn son.